 Perspectives provide customized views, menus, and toolbars to suit a particular type of environment.
-DS-5 uses the C/C++ and DS-5 Debug perspectives.
+DS-5 uses the C/C++, DS-5 Debug, and DS-5 Configuration perspectives.
+To switch perspectives, from the main menu, select Window > Open Perspective.

 Getting started with Eclipse.